mzarozinski/DjVu2Text/readme.txt

 1 - COMMAND LINE INTERFACE:
 ---------------------------
-USAGE: DjVu2Text <inputFileORfolderName> <outputFolder>
+USAGE: java -cp .
+Xml2Text <inputFileORfolderName> <outputFolder>

 PARAMETERS:
 <inputFileORfolderName>
 	full path for input xml file or folder name.
-If the input filename is a folder, all the files in the folder are processed.
+If the input file name is a folder, all the files in the folder are processed.
 <outputFolder>
 	[OPTIONAL] if specified, this is where the output is written.
+Without this, the output is written in the same folder as the DjVu XML files.